 Exodus Part Two: Deep Dive

 How incredible would it have been to see a mountain shaking?!
 Or in the Hebrew, ‘Käl-hähär m'od’ (the whole mountain trembled exceedingly).
 Hyperbole or not, the image conjured in this narrative recount is awe-inspiring!
 This is what is written in Exodus 19:18.
-The author is describing a literal interpretation of the presence of God, inhabiting Mount Sanai, right before He imparts the 10 commandments and additional laws to Moses, Aaron, and the nation of Israel in chapter 20.
+The author is describing a literal interpretation of the presence of God, inhabiting Mount Sanai, right before He imparts the Ten Commandments and additional laws to Moses, Aaron, and the nation of Israel in Chapter 20.

-These laws, whilst not explicitly articulated within scripture, can be helpfully divided into 3 categories; the Moral Law, the Civil Law, and Ceremonial Law.
-For this Deep Dive, we’ll be focussing on the Ten Commandments themselves, the Moral Law.
+These laws, whilst not explicitly articulated within scripture, can be helpfully divided into three categories; the Moral Law, the Civil Law, and Ceremonial Law.
+For this deep dive, we’ll be focusing on the Ten Commandments themselves, the Moral Law.

-The Moral, or Apodictic Law, simply referring to regulations or divine commands that have been clearly established and are beyond dispute, was given to the people of Israel for many reasons.
-More than I can hope to unpack, and do justice to in this Deep Dive alone.
+The Moral, or Apodictic Law, simply referring to regulations or divine commands that have been clearly established and are beyond dispute, was given to the people of Israel for many reasons, more than I can hope to unpack and do justice in this deep dive alone.
 However, we can look together at the text and see potential reasons for the administration of the Law, and what it could mean for us today.

-This concept is huge and literally, the entire bible talks about it.
-But essentially, a covenant is defined as this: “an unchangeable, divinely imposed legal agreement between God and man (kind) that stipulates the conditions of their relationship.”
-In the case of the Mosaic Covenant, (the covenant made by God with Moses, on behalf of all of Israel which includes the 10 Commandments) which was a covenant detailing laws which were given for a time, essentially emulating what is known as a “suzerainty treaty” – for further reading see here.
-God employs this type of Hittite treaty to display his divine love and sovereignty and power, as the deliverer of Israel’s from their captivity in Egypt.
+This concept is huge and literally the entire bible talks about it.
+Essentially, a covenant is defined as this: ‘an unchangeable, divinely imposed legal agreement between God and man (kind) that stipulates the conditions of their relationship’.
+In the case of the Mosaic Covenant, (the covenant made by God with Moses on behalf of all of Israel, including the Ten Commandments) which was a covenant detailing laws which were given for a time, essentially emulating what is known as a ‘suzerainty treaty’ – for further reading check out the resources below.
+God employs this type of Hittite treaty to display His divine love and sovereignty and power as the Deliverer of Israel from their captivity in Egypt.

-This is the most common view of the 10 Commandments and still, today is used comprehensively throughout legal systems today.
-What this is referring to is the method we use to differentiate between right and wrong, be that dictated by external guidelines or the conscience within oneself.
-This law is the moral standard of God, and is set before Israel not to propose an obligation or benchmark for salvation, this was and never has been the case, rather as an intentional demonstration by God, to reveal their fallen state and to usher them to the realisation of the coming Messiah, the one who would fulfil the Law, and replace it, in turn offering a new covenant, not just to the Israelites, but to all of humanity.
+This is the most common view of the Ten Commandments and is still used comprehensively throughout legal systems today.
+This is referring to the method we use to differentiate between right and wrong, be that dictated by external guidelines or the conscience within oneself.
+This Law is the moral standard of God, and is set before Israel not to propose an obligation or benchmark for salvation (this is not and never has been the case), but as an intentional demonstration by God to reveal their fallen state and to usher them to the realisation of the coming Messiah, the One who would fulfill the Law and replace it, in turn offering a new covenant, not just to the Israelites, but to all of humanity.

-With these 3 key aspects of the law established, you may begin to shape in your heart and mind, an impression of God you previously never had.
-He is not a father that has impossible standards because he is vindictive and cannot wait to see you fail, rather he is compassionate enough that he would show humanity that they need not uphold this covenant forever, and that ongoing sacrifice of livestock and lifestyle by a sinful people was never the intended methodology of reconciliation to God, rather that Jesus was and is the ultimate satisfier and abolisher of the Law and that it is by faith in Christ alone that we are justified.
+With these three key aspects of the law established, you may begin to shape in your heart and mind an impression of God you previously never had.
+He is not a Father with impossible standards, vindictive and waiting to see you fail, He is compassionate enough that He shows humanity that they need not uphold this covenant forever, and that ongoing sacrifice of livestock and lifestyle by a sinful people was never the intended methodology of reconciliation to God.
+Jesus was and is the ultimate Satisfier and Abolisher of the Law and it is by faith in Christ alone that we are justified.
 There is a new covenant which has come!
 Galatians 3:24 declares that Christ is the New Covenant, the eternal one, who shall never pass away.